 Following a visit from Education and Training Inspectorate (ETI) our school was chosen to be included as an example of best practice in the ETI ‘If you don’t attend, you can’t attain’ Part One Attendance in Schools ETI Good Practice Report published in July 2016.
 You can read the document by clicking here (references to the Belfast Model School for Girls are in red)

 Form Tutors are responsible for monitoring punctuality.
-The school day begins at 8:50am and lateness is not accepted.
+The school day begins at 8:45am and lateness is not accepted.
 Occasional lateness must be accompanied by a full explanation.
 From time-to-time, school buses may be late.
-Pupils will not be penalised if this is the case.
-If pupils are persistently late, without good reason, they will be subject to appropriate sanction.
+Students will not be penalised if this is the case.
+If students are persistently late, without good reason, they will be subject to appropriate sanction.

 Click here to view our attendance policy.